On P^1-stabilization in unstable motivic homotopy theory: Preliminaries on unstable and stable motivic homotopy theory

 \begin{entry} A pointed connected space $\mathscr{X} \in \Shv_{Nis}(\Sm_k)$ is $\aone$-invariant if and only if the homotopy sheaves $\bpi_i(\mathscr{X})$ are strongly $\aone$-invariant for all $i \geq 1$ \cite[Lemma 2.2.11]{AWW}.
 Taken together, the above results also imply that the layers of the Postnikov tower of any connected space $\mathscr{X}$ are themselves $\aone$-invariant. \end{entry}

 \begin{entry}[Contraction] Recall that if $\mathbf{G}$ is a pointed presheaf of groups on $\Sm_k$, then its contraction $\mathbf{G}_{-1}$ is the presheaf defined by

 where the second map is induced by $id \times 1: U \to U \times \gm{}$ \cite[p.
 33]{MField}.
-Morel showed that contraction is an endofunctor of the category of strongly $\aone$-invariant sheaves of groups \cite[Lemma 2.32]{MField} that preserves exact sequences \cite[Lemma 7.33]{MField}.
+Morel showed that contraction is an endofunctor of the category of $\Grp^{\aone}_k$ \cite[Lemma 2.32]{MField} that preserves exact sequences \cite[Lemma 7.33]{MField}.
 The key result about contractions that we need is: if $\mathscr{X}$ is a pointed connected motivic space, then